 Background of NQ Diocese

 The Diocese of North Queensland covers the area from south of Sarina (22° parallel) to the islands of the Torres Strait and westwards to Mount Isa.
-There are 54 parishes in the Diocese, supported by 120 licensed clergy as at February 2015.
+There are 54 Ministry Units in the Diocese, supported by 120 licensed clergy as at February 2015.

 The See City is Townsville, which has a population of approximately 200,000 people.
 The Diocese of North Queensland is truly a decentralised Diocese, with secondary population centres approximately 375 kilometres north and south of Townsville.
 These centres are Cairns and Mackay, which are themselves, centres for industry, government services and are major transport hubs.
 The fourth city of the Diocese is Mount Isa (850 kilometres west of Townsville).